-During FY16, the Company generated a net loss after tax and unrealised movements of \$0.8 million.
-This compares to a net profit after tax and unrealised movements of \$2.76 million the prior year (30 June 2015).
+FY17 produced strong returns for investors, with a total shareholder return of 16.3% and a net profit after tax and unrealised movements of \$5.5 million.
+This compares to a net after tax and unrealised movements of \$0.8 million the prior financial year ended 30 June 2016.